Protocol map

 Text-tokens (v0.2)

 The original wire shape.
 Engines emit CodecFrames of uint32 token IDs; the gateway forwards them; the client detokenizes locally.
-The Codec-Tokenizer-Map response header carries the sha256 of the active tokenizer map so the client can fail fast on mismatch.
+The Codec-Tokenizer-Map: <id> sha256:<short> response header identifies + hash-pins the active vocab so the client can verify before decoding (mismatch is fail-fast).
+The client may also resolve the map automatically from (origin, <id>) via /.well-known/codec/maps/ — see discovery.

 See codec-sglang, codec-vllm, codec-llamacpp.